ElazarK/content-docs/scripts/ContainsCreditCardInfo.md

-Use this script to check if a given value is true.
-If not  it will return "no".
+Checks if a given value is true.
+If not a "no" will be returned.
 ## Script Data
 ---